-We have never declared or paid any cash dividends on our capital stock, and, subject to the discretionary dividend policy described in the section entitled "Dividend Policy" of this annual report, we do not intend to pay any cash dividends in the foreseeable future.
+We have never declared or paid any cash dividends on our capital stock and we do not currently intend to pay any cash dividends in the foreseeable future.
 Any determination to pay dividends in the future will be at the discretion of our board of directors.
 Accordingly, you may need to rely on sales of our common stock after price appreciation, which may never occur, as the only way to realize any future gains on your investment.